 ‘The Nature and Value of Cultural Policy Research for Early Career Researchers’, Cultural Trends 24:2 (March 2015), pp. 109-111 (co-written with Alice Borchi).

 ‘“The Quakers Tea Table Overturn’d”’: A Literary Satire of the Eighteenth-century Tea Party’, Petits Propos Culinaires, 102 (March 2015), pp. 14-22 (co-written with C. Anne Wilson).

 ‘“Re-Visioning the Brontës”: An Introduction’, Brontë Studies, 39 (2014), pp. 3-5 (co-written with Nick Cass).

 ‘Metadata’, in James Elkins et al, Theorizing Visual Studies: Writing Through the Discipline (London: Routledge, 2013), pp. 163-165 (co-written with David Thom).

 Review of Art Researchers’ Guide to Leeds by Rose Roberto, Art Libraries Journal 37:2 (2012), p.
 48.

 Utopian Currents in Heritage, guest editor, special issue of Future Anterior journal, co-edited with Helen Graham (forthcoming, 2018).

-Barbarisms, guest editor, special issue of parallax journal, co-edited with Daniel Mourenza and Stefano Calzati (forthcoming, 2018).
+Barbarisms, guest editor, special issue of parallax journal on the contemporary politics of technology, co-edited with Daniel Mourenza and Stefano Calzati (forthcoming, 2018).

 J.G.
 Ballard: Landscapes of Tomorrow, Richard Brown, Christopher Duffy and Elizabeth Stainforth (eds), (Leiden: Brill Press, 2016).